 Lolling on the sun-dappled porch of this small café that once was a private home on a quiet street, we are informed by the waitress that “Everything you eat here is from the owner’s farm, except the salmon, which is wild.”
 While such local and natural sourcing doesn’t necessarily guarantee a good meal, in this place you can count on it.
 Garnet truly is a Coeur d’Alene gem.

 The farm belongs to the McLane family.
-Proprietors Justin and Angeline McLane, along with chef Everett Fees, make the most of it.
-Ham, sausage, and bacon come from the farm’s well-fed hogs.
+Ham, sausage, and bacon come from its well-fed hogs.
 Farm chickens lay the kitchen’s eggs.
 Chevre comes from McLane goats’ milk.
 They don’t cultivate mushrooms on the farm, but the ones you will eat here – morels, porcini, chanterelles – are foraged and delivered by locals.

 About that wild-caught sockeye salmon.
 A big, thick, pink hunk of it, moist and heavy, comes glazed with marmalade atop a confetti of sautéed vegetables, sided by a couple of eggs and a slab of buttered toast (sourdough, rosemary, or whole wheat).
 To further enhance the toast (which needs no enhancement), there’s a ramekin of what looks like honey butter but turns out to be sunshiny lemon curd.